Skip to main content

 Mental health impact includes:

-• Feeling “not good enough” compared to streamers or top players.
+• Feeling “not good enough” at the game

 Comparison of toxic online gaming chat messages versus supportive community messages, highlighting impact on mental health.